 It's more expensive for providers to offer services in those areas, as they can't use their own tech, so those extra costs are passed onto the customers.

-And, yes, if you're unfortunate enough to be in Market A, it can be [REDACTED] frustrating.
+And, yes, if you're unfortunate enough to be in Market A, it can be frustrating.

 What can I do about it?

-Ultimately, when it comes to home broadband you're limited by the options you have available.
+Outside of that, you're limited by the options you have available.
 If your broadband costs more in that area, that's what you'll have to pay.
-You can at least search for the bestpossibledeal by using a comparison service like ours to see all your options.
+You can at least search for the best possible deal by using a comparison service like ours to see all your options.

 Alternatively, you could look for another way to get internet access.
 For example, mobile broadband could offer a cheaper way to get online in some cases.